Whole Wheat Bread

 - 1 tsp salt

-- In the bowl of a stand mixer, combine all the ingredients, mix until a dough forms.
+- In the bowl of a stand mixer, combine all the ingredients, mix until a dough forms (see notes, if using active dry yeast or if you are a yeast newbie).
 Let sit for 20 minutes, this makes kneading more effective.
 Then knead the dough for about 8-10 minutes until smooth and elastic, it will be slightly sticky.
 If kneading by hand oil your hands and working surface slightly.

 - Transfer the dough to a greased bowl, cover with plastic wrap or a tea towel and let rise in a warm place for about 1 hour until it is puffy and nearly doubled in size.